 While such initiatives highlight the progress we have made regarding gender equality, we must acknowledge that this is, unfortunately, yet to become the norm in the Arab world.
 Right now it remains very much a contextual exception in the Middle East.

-Last year, UN Women conducted the first-ever study on men and masculinity in the Middle East and North Africa.
+In 2017, UN Women conducted the first-ever study on men and masculinity in the Middle East and North Africa.
 Ten thousand men across Egypt, Morocco, Lebanon and Palestine were surveyed, in an effort to learn more about male views towards women.

 Though the results were far from shocking to women, who have become accustomed to both conscious and unconscious forms of bias against them, it was disheartening to confirm that the sexist comments found on virtual (and non-virtual) platforms were, in fact, a representation of the far wider mood across the Arab world.

-The study, which claims to be the largest multi-country study of its kind in the region, found that only half of the men surveyed held favourable views of married women working outside of their homes.
+The study, which claimed to be the largest multi-country study of its kind in the region, found that only half of the men surveyed held favourable views of married women working outside of their homes.
 Even within the family home, men dominated major household decisions.

 Perhaps the most important finding was that while younger women had more progressive views than older women, attitudes towards women did not seem to differ across male age ranges in Egypt, Morocco and the Palestinian territories.
 There was no clear-cut generational change – no clear progressive wave on the horizon.